 Sabathia leaves with injury; Young rallies Angels past Yanks

-New York Yankees' Chase Headley, right, slides into home plate to score on a single by Brett Gardner as Los Angeles Angels catcher Martin Maldonado waits for the throw during the fifth inning of a baseball game, Tuesday, June 13, 2017, in Anaheim, Calif.
-New York Yankees' Brett Gardner follows through on an RBI single to tie the score during the fifth inning of a baseball game against the Los Angeles Angels, Tuesday, June 13, 2017, in Anaheim, Calif.
+New York Yankees starting pitcher CC Sabathia throws against the Los Angeles Angels during the first inning of a baseball game, Tuesday, June 13, 2017, in Anaheim, Calif.
+New York Yankees starting pitcher CC Sabathia throws against the Los Angeles Angels during the first inning of a baseball game, Tuesday, June 13, 2017, in Anaheim, Calif.

 Add your comments below